 GenAI is helping teams create code faster than security teams can review it.
 Developers are shipping features weekly, sometimes even daily.
 Supply chains now stretch across thousands of open source components.
 And attackers are increasingly targeting code and pipelines early in the SDLC, long before anything ever hits production.

-It’s no wonder it remains one of security teams’ biggest blindspots, with 63% of security professionals saying code security should get more investment.
+It’s no wonder it remains one of security teams’ biggest blindspots, with 63% of security professionals saying software code security should get more investment, according to our 2025 State of ASPM report.

 This guide breaks down what code security really means, the risks of ignoring it, the tools and techniques that matter, and how modern teams can reduce exposure without slowing down delivery.